-As a child, Will Turner never experienced safety, stability or success.
+Will’s story includes a times as a child when he never experienced safety, stability or success.

 His father was not present.
 His mother struggled with addiction and was abusive towards Will and his sister.

 At 14, Will was removed from his mother’s home by the Department of Human Services.

 For the next four years, he was shuttled between dozens of foster parents, group homes and youth shelters across Oklahoma.

 “I was a runner,” he recalls.
 “Each time I was placed, I would just take off.”

 He lived with friends and became involved with a gang.
 At one point, he returned to his mother’s home but after a few months, she was unable to care for him.